 This is the last Sunday of the Church Year, and so we are looking forward to the end of the world.
 The odd thing about such forward glances, is that we are living at the very end of the world, so some of what the text describes is already, and some of it is not yet, because it looks past the end of this world and into the next.

 It gets more difficult than that – and more delightful.
 Most of what our text says applies both now and in heaven, after the end of the world and the creation of the new heavens and the new earth.
 What we discover, as we consider the Word of God, is that we are in heaven already!
 It just doesn't feel like heaven, does it?
 Nor does it look like heaven.
-It looks like Minnesota.
+It looks like Bartlett Township.
 But right now, for us, heaven is not a geographical place, entirely.
 Heaven is where God is, and where His people are, and where His Word is preached and the heavenly gifts of God are handed out – gifts like Holy Baptism, the Holy Absolution, and the Lord's Supper.
 So, heaven is in the Church.

 Look closely at the text.
-God talks about rejoicing in Jerusalem.
+Gods talks about rejoicing in Jerusalem.
 The Jerusalem He rejoices in is the Church.
 We who believe in Him, we are what God rejoices in.
-He doesn't rejoice in our sins and our quarrels.
+He doesn't rejoice in our sins, and our quarrels.
 He rejoices in our faith, and in our belonging to Him.
 He rejoices in His people that they can and do accomplish holy deeds, and work the works which He has planned for us.
 They shall not labor in vain, He says.
 That is just like the promise He speaks about His Word, which He promises will accomplish what He spoke it to do!

 He also has a wonderful promise here about prayer.
 "It will also come to pass that before they call, I will answer; and while they are still speaking, I will hear."
 This promise is for us, right here and right now.
-God will answer prayer.
+God will answer your prayers.
 He will answer according to His wisdom - and power - and our need – so that we may pray, and God will answer even as we pray, and may begin to answer even before the words are out of our mouths.

 The reason that it is hard to distinguish between heaven to come and heaven right now is that the death and resurrection of Jesus changed everything!
 The old world ended and a new one began on that day.
 Our sins were forgiven, and the Law of God was fulfilled for us.
 Now the question of salvation, of where we will spend eternity, does not rest in our behavior, or on our accomplishing a standard of righteousness, or our repaying God for our sins, as in penance.
 It is the gift of God, according to Ephesians 2:8.